 And if you like science, one thing you'll find is that Neeses has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.57% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Neeses telecommute to their jobs.
+Overall, about 8.70% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Neeses is a very ethnically-diverse town.
 The people who call Neeses home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Neeses residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Neeses include German, Irish, English, British, and Eastern European.
+Important ancestries of people in Neeses include German, English, Irish, British, and European.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Neeses, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

 The neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
-In fact, 65.1% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.7% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.
+In fact, 57.2% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.5% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-More people work in manufacturing and as laborers here in the neighborhood than in 98.4% of the neighborhoods in America.
+More people work in manufacturing and as laborers here in the neighborhood than in 96.6% of the neighborhoods in America.
 Despite the loss of manufacturing jobs across the nation, this neighborhood remains a place where, compared to other parts of the country, you will find many laborers and manufacturers.

 How wealthy a neighborhood is, from very wealthy, to middle income, to low income is very formative with regard to the personality and character of a neighborhood.
 Equally important is the rate of people, particularly children, who live below the federal poverty line.
 In some wealthy gated communities, the areas immediately surrounding can have high rates of childhood poverty, which indicates other social issues.
 NeighborhoodScout's analysis reveals both aspects of income and poverty for this neighborhood.

 The neighbors in the neighborhood in Neeses are low income, making it among the lowest income neighborhoods in America.
-NeighborhoodScout's research shows that this neighborhood has an income lower than 87.6% of U.S. neighborhoods.
-With 12.7% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 55.5% of U.S. neighborhoods.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 90.2% of U.S. neighborhoods.
+With 14.0% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 59.1% of U.S. neighborhoods.

 The old saying "you are what you eat" is true.
 But it is also true that you are what you do for a living.
 The types of occupations your neighbors have shape their character, and together as a group, their collective occupations shape the culture of a place.

-In the neighborhood, 47.9% of the working population is employed in manufacturing and laborer occupations.
-The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 16.7% of the residents employed.
-Other residents here are employed in clerical, assistant, and tech support occupations (16.4%), and 13.9% in sales and service jobs, from major sales accounts, to working in fast food restaurants.
+In the neighborhood, 43.5% of the working population is employed in manufacturing and laborer occupations.
+The second most important occupational group in this neighborhood is executive, management, and professional occupations, with 21.8% of the residents employed.
+Other residents here are employed in clerical, assistant, and tech support occupations (17.8%), and 14.5% in sales and service jobs, from major sales accounts, to working in fast food restaurants.

-The most common language spoken in the neighborhood is English, spoken by 98.7% of households.
+The most common language spoken in the neighborhood is English, spoken by 96.5% of households.

 How you get to work – car, bus, train or other means – and how much of your day it takes to do so is a large quality of life and financial issue.
 Especially with gasoline prices rising and expected to continue doing so, the length and means of one's commute can be a financial burden.
 Some neighborhoods are physically located so that many residents have to drive in their own car, others are set up so many walk to work, or can take a train, bus, or bike.
-The greatest number of commuters in neighborhood spend between 15 and 30 minutes commuting one-way to work (29.6% of working residents), which is shorter than the time spent commuting to work for most Americans.
+The greatest number of commuters in neighborhood spend between 30 and 45 minutes commuting one-way to work (30.3% of working residents), which is at or a bit above the average length of a commute across all U.S. neighborhoods.

-Here most residents (88.0%) drive alone in a private automobile to get to work.
-In addition, quite a number also carpool with coworkers, friends, or neighbors to get to work (6.3%) .
+Here most residents (85.2%) drive alone in a private automobile to get to work.
 In a neighborhood like this, as in most of the nation, many residents find owning a car useful for getting to work.